 Threat classifications play an important role in monitoring biodiversity and informing conservation actions.
-The New Zealand Threat Classification System (NZTCS) is a tool used to assign a threat status to candidate taxa (species, subspecies, varieties, and forma) in Aotearoa New Zealand (Townsend et al. 2008).
-The classification system was developed to apply equally to terrestrial, freshwater, and marine biota (flora and fauna).
+The New Zealand Threat Classification System (NZTCS) is a tool used to assign a threat status to candidate taxa (species, subspecies, varieties, and forma) in Aotearoa New Zealand (Rolfe et al. 2022).
+The classification system was developed to apply equally to terrestrial, freshwater, and marine biota (flora, fauna and fungi).
 The NZTCS scores taxa at the national scale against criteria based on an understanding of population state, size, and trend, while considering population status, impact of threats, recovery potential, and taxonomic certainty.
 The Department of Conservation | Te Papa Atawhai (DOC) administers the NZTCS in Aotearoa New Zealand, with national assessments used to inform conservation action, target resources, and monitor biodiversity trends and conservation effectiveness.